 The end of the 2010/11 football season saw the sudden and cruel demise of Rushden & Diamonds football club.
 After nineteen years of numerous highs and lows since the club was formed by the merger of Rushden Town & Irthlingborough Diamonds, a small group of the club’s supporters decided to take it upon themselves to try and ensure that those memories survived, that the friendships built up during that period could continue and prosper, and that the name Rushden & Diamonds would not be condemned to the footballing annals of yesteryear.
 The result was the birth of AFC Rushden & Diamonds.

 A huge amount of work had already begun behind the scenes, but the inauguration of the ‘Phoenix’ club really took place on July 1st 2011 following a meeting of approximately 170 supporters at the Pemberton Centre in Rushden.
 Those in attendance voted overwhelmingly in favour of creating a new club, and decided upon the name AFC Rushden & Diamonds.

-The ethos right from the outset was to create a community club controlled by thefans, for the fans, with no one person having a definitive say in how it is run.
+The ethos right from the outset was to create a community club controlled by the fans, for the fans, with no one person having a definitive say in how it is run.
 Hence the slogan “One fan, one vote, one community, one club.”
-An acting committee was quickly assembled, consisting of a number of willing volunteers, in order to manage the day to day running of the new club.

 By the time the new club played their first competitive game on August 25th 2011, around 40 enthusiastic volunteers were assisting the Acting Committee run the club.
 The NYSL game against Daventry Town was attended by 470 supporters, a record attendance for the league.

 As things began to come together on the pitch, the hard work continued behind the scenes.
 With the help of Supporters’ Direct, a Club constitution was drafted and the club became a Community Benefit Society.
 A membership scheme was then launched, with members receiving one ordinary share in the club and giving each member one vote in future club decisions, and is referenced in the club’s Mission Statement.

 During that first season the U18 side entertained and surprised most supporters by their increasing maturity and development.
 After a slow start the team reached the Northants Senior Youth League Knockout Cup Final, against AFC Kempston Rovers at the neutral venue of Corby FC which they won 4-1 in front of almost 500 fans.

-After enjoying the midweek hospitality at Kiln Park, home of Raunds Town FC for the youth team games during 2011-12, there was a need to find a ground where games could be played at the weekend, and after a fans vote on the options they overwhelmingly supported a partnership with Wellingborough Town which means AFC Rushden & Diamonds will play at the Dog and Duck for the 2012-13 season.
+After enjoying the midweek hospitality at Kiln Park, home of Raunds Town FC for the youth team games during 2011-12, there was a need to find a ground where games could be played at the weekend, and after a fans vote on the options they overwhelmingly supported a partnership with Wellingborough Town which meant AFC Rushden & Diamonds would play at the Dog and Duck from the 2012-13 season onwards.

 In May 2012 the FA League Committee gave approval for the AFC Rushden & Diamonds Senior team to play in Division One of the United Counties League in the 2012-13 season (Step 6 of the Non-League Pyramid).
-By this time the club had appointed Mark Starmer as the manager of their senior team, and he had brought in Andy Peaks as his assistant (who has extensive UCL experience as well as being a former player at R&DFC).
+By this time the club had appointed Mark Starmer as the manager of their senior team, and he had brought in Andy Peaks as his assistant (who brought extensive non-league experience as well as being a former player at R&DFC).
 He then added Scott (Biff) Carlin as first team coach.

 Work over the summer by the Diamonds team of volunteers, in partnership with the efforts of Wellingborough Town volunteers helped to upgrade a number of facilities at the Dog and Duck, including the introduction of an additional matchday bar, known as Dale’s Bar in memory of Dale Roberts.

-Following a series of trials, Mark Starmer and his management team put together a senior squad for the 2012-13 campaign in the ChromaSport and Trophies United Counties League Division One.
-That season saw the Diamonds only lose two league games as they achieved promotion by finishing as runners-up in the League.
+That inaugural 2012-13 season saw the Diamonds only lose two league games as they achieved promotion by finishing as runners-up in the League.
 They also had a good run in the FA Vase, reaching the third round proper before losing to Ashington FC.